5 Popular Open-Source Data Lineage Tools to Consider in 2023

 In addition to the best-in-class data lineage capabilities, Tokern also offers PII (Personally Identifiable Information) and PHI (Personal Health Information) detection using PIICatcher.
 This built-in tool utilizes a combination of regular expressions and a couple of standard NLP libraries for PII detection, such as Spacy and Stanford NER.

 Egeria was dubbed the “world’s first open-source metadata standard”.
 It offers a way to seamlessly integrate your data engineering tools to get a reliable and consistent view of your metadata.
 In addition to cataloging and searching the metadata, this standard allows you to build more advanced solutions for data lineage tracing, data quality checks, PII identification, etc.

 Many data engineering architectures involve a lot of avoidable chatter between various data tools.
 Egeria stays away from that and instead works on a hub-and-spoke model where everything passes through Egeria.
 That way, you only have to converse with one tool.

 Egeria data lineage features

 Data lineage in Egeria utilizes the well-known open standard for capturing and storing data lineage called OpenLineage.
 OpenLineage also enables you to have a more in-depth understanding of your data by offering to track both horizontal and vertical lineages for your data.

 Egeria listens to Kafka events emitted by the source systems to capture data lineage information.
-After grabbing the data lineage information, Egeria lets the lineage steward match and link the lineage graphs where Egeria couldn't do it.
+Once this is done, lineage stewards can match and link the lineage graphs, which Egeria couldn’t do.
 After that, the lineage is all good for business consumption.

 Pachyderm data lineage features